University of Maryland

 Research

-Currently, I am a postdoctoral fellow in the Departments of Paleobiology and Mineral Sciences at The Smithsonian National Museum of Natural History.
-My postdoctoral research builds upon my doctoral thesis work in sedimentology/stratigraphy, micropaleontology, and geochemical analysis, investigating the role of paleoenvironment, paleoecology, and diagenesis in the creation of phosphate-rich sedimentary deposits across geologic time.
-The particular deposits I am studying include the Ediacaran-aged Salitre and Bambuí formations in Eastern Brazil, and the Ediacaran and lower Cambrian successions of Western Mongolia and Southern Kazakhstan.
+Currently, I am an assistant professor in the Department of Geology at University of Maryland in College Park, MD.
+My research builds upon my postdoctoral work in sedimentology/stratigraphy, micropaleontology, and geochemical analysis, investigating the role of paleoenvironment, paleoecology, and diagenesis in the creation of phosphate-rich sedimentary deposits across geologic time.
+The deposits I am studying include the Ediacaran-aged Salitre and Bambuí formations in Eastern Brazil, and the Ediacaran and lower Cambrian successions of Western Mongolia and Southern Kazakhstan, as well as myriad minor phosphorite deposits around the United States.

 My research is ultimately motivated by my avid interest in the origins and evolution of life in the universe.
 How did life begin, and what was it like throughout deep time?
 In order to answer such questions, we must understand how our record of ancient life is formed.
 For me, this means studying the preservation potential for biosignatures of organisms with different metabolic strategies and environmental niches.
 I do this by looking at the geologic record and prying later, diagenetic features apart from structures related to the primary depositional environment: the world in which the rock was formed.
 And sometimes, by studying the behavior of modern microorganisms under conditions analogous to ancient environments.